yuhang2685/ObjectDetection-YOLOv4-TensorFlow/README.md

 ## Introduction

-Quick access to Object Detection module for applications without AI knowledge.
+We present a quickly accessible Object Detection module for all newbies without AI knowledge.
-YOLOv4 Tensorflow implementation for all newbies.
+YOLOv4 is the state-of-the-art [Object Detection algorithm](https://arxiv.org/abs/2004.10934) applicable to mobile devices.
-Ready for use with pretrained weights
-(the original Darknet weights from [AlexeyAB](https://github.com/AlexeyAB/darknet)).
+Our Tensorflow implementation is ready for use with pretrained weights (the original Darknet weights from [AlexeyAB](https://github.com/AlexeyAB/darknet)).
-Minimal code and easy to follow.
+It has minimal code and easy to follow.

 Once you get comfortble with the module, you can either choose to extend the functionality by combineing with other modules,